 And notice the attitude of prayer, “with thanksgiving”.

-Let’s be encouraged to work hard to be thankful in our prayers as we wrestle with our cares.
+Let us be encouraged to work hard at being thankful in our prayers as we wrestle through our concerns and cares.

 * Father God,

-Thank You for Jesus, through whom You saved us from hell.
+Thank You for Jesus, through whom You saved us from the just punishment for our sin.